Rowida46/RedHat-Lab-Solutions/Lab 2.md

  B- What is the maximum permission a file can have, by default when it is just created?
 And what is that for directory.
+  - _The system default permission values are 777 ( rwxrwxrwx ) for folders and 666 ( rw-rw-rw- ) for files_